ocfu/ESPConsole/README.md

 ## Credits

-- ChatGPS: initial creation of classes and library documentation
+- ChatGPS: initial creation of classes and library documentation support